 Culture Shock in Zambia

-Zambia is sparely populated and most of the population lives in the capital, Lusaka, and the mineral-rich Copperbelt region.
-With around 72 different ethnic groups, Zambia is a multicultural society.
-Most of these groups are Bantu-speaking, although English is the official language of Zambia.
+Zambia is sparsely populated and most of the population lives in the capital, Lusaka, and the mineral-rich Copperbelt region.
+Home to more than 70 different ethnic groups, Zambia is a multicultural society.

 Expat coming from more developed countries are likely to experience a fair amount of culture shock in Zambia.
 For an inexperienced expat, in particular, the most profound adjustment will be to the poverty endemic to the country.

 Although the country’s economy has improved in recent years, much of Zambia’s infrastructure remains underdeveloped and expats may have to adjust to life without many of the luxuries they have back home.
 Many roads are not paved and power and water supplies can be unpredictable, even in Lusaka, where it is not uncommon to experience power blackouts; a generator is therefore essential for any expat's home.

 The sharp contradictions between the haves and the have-nots are very noticeable in Zambia.
 Within a few miles, one can see the transition from rural mud huts and poor shantytowns to luxurious mansions and ostentatious shopping malls, with the obligatory luxury vehicles lined up outside.

 Expats living in Zambia will need to learn some patience when it comes to making arrangements and attending meetings or social engagements.
 Time is sometimes a vague concept in Zambia and Zambians often have a very relaxed attitude to punctuality.
 Meetings and social functions often start late and expats should not expect any apologies for tardiness.

 English is the official language in Zambia and most expats will therefore not struggle with a language barrier.
 Nevertheless, those living in more rural areas of Zambia will likely encounter those who do not speak or understand English and they should take the time to learn some key phrases of the local dialect.